 Using Excel to find the Correlation Coefficient r

 This video podcast shows how you can use Microsoft Excel to calculate the Pearson product-moment correlation coefficient, r.
 This tutorial will explain in details how to use all the formulas in Excel to get to r, rather than explain the short Excel function of correlation coefficient, r.

 Find the Correlation Coefficient on Your Calculator (TI83, TI84)

-you must turn diagnostics on.
+Before you can find the correlation coefficient on your calculator, you must turn diagnostics on.
 After this, you just use the linear regression menu.

-Find value of linear correlation coefficient r.
+Find value of linear correlation coefficient r

-You can use the Mathway widget below to practice Statistics or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own